How We Prepare Our RV For Cold Weather Living

 This post may contain affiliate links.

-One of the most common questions I see in full-time RV forums is “What do I need to do to prepare my RV for winter?” so I thought I would share some tips and things we have done to protect our RV systems from freezing, reduce energy costs, and stay comfortable living in a camper in cold weather.
+One of the most common questions I see in full-time RV forums is “What do I need to do to prepare for RVing in the winter?”

 In this article, I'll be sharing how we do the following:

-- Protect our the water supply system from freezing and pipes from bursting
+- Protect the water supply system from freezing and pipes from bursting

 - Protect the sewage system from freezing

 - Supplement our RV's furnace with other heat sources

 - Skirt our RV with cheap DIY RV skirting

 - Insulate our RV windows (without blocking out the sunlight!)